ProVolver Haptic Pistol

 3. You should be all set up.

-If your devices still don't kick although they display percentages:
+If your devices still don't kick, although they display percentages:

-1. Note in which channels you just enabled your parameters
+1. Note in which channels you just enabled your parameters.

-2. Navigate to "Channel manager" tab.
+2. Assuming you are still in Advanced mode, navigate to "Channel manager" tab.

 3. There is an orange button under each of your devices.